OBDS-Training/Help/content/en/docs/linux/working/filter/index.md

 match a given pattern.

 The pattern to search for must be given as a [Regular expression →][regular-expression-info].
+The regular expression does not always need to include special wildcard characters;
+it can be as simple as the exact sequence of characters to search for.

+For instance, the example below illustrate how the lines of the file `file.txt` that contain exactly the word `error` can be identified and printed in the standard output of the Terminal session.

 ```bash
 grep error file.txt